mrn0b0t/TaskHound/README.md

 ## Roadmap

 When caffeine intake and free time align:
 - Dedicated NetExec module (PR in Review)
-- OpenGraph integration for attack path mapping

 ## Disclaimer